Images, Builds, and Releases

 • Verify that only required services are exposed on external interfaces and that logs avoid sensitive content.

-Latest images
+Latest images and release assets

 Follow the instructions in each release to verify signatures and checksums before installing on production hardware.